nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 #### Evaluation of Requirements

-The following list outlines all of NKG's requirements for an agent and whether the nginx agent meets them:
+The following list outlines all of NGF's requirements for an agent and whether the nginx agent meets them:

 - [x] It is open source.
 - [x] It supports both OSS and Plus versions of nginx.